Playing With: Grade Skipper

 : For some reason, a character goes to school with people significantly older than he/she is.

-- Straight: Bob is 13, but is starting high school.
+- Straight: Bob is thirteen, but is starting high school.

-- Exaggerated: Bob is an infant, but he has a PHD in astrophysics from Harvard.
+- Exaggerated: Despite being an infant, Bob has a PhD in astrophysics from Harvard.